FELLOWSHIPS

 Joy Dada is a Predoctoral Researcher at the Development Innovation Lab at the University of Chicago.
 Her research focuses on healthcare markets and social welfare programs, with an emphasis on early childhood development and maternal wellbeing in low-income settings.
 She holds degrees in Mathematics and Economics from the University of Chicago.

-Proposal Title: The Impact of Nurse Licensure Compacts on Labor Mobility and Wages During the COVID-19 Pandemic.
+Fellowship Funded Research Project: The Impact of the Nurse Licensure Compact on Labor Mobility Before and During the COVID-19 Pandemic.

 Honglin Li